Calling-out Racist Occultists and Esotericists? This is What I think about Philosophers like Evola

 We don’t try to erase works and hide information.
 All is open and revealed. . .but I do have an approach to this I shall explain.

 This is what it looks like to me, when those who control social media are rearranging it to hide information and guide us in the directions to things they want us to be occupied with, rather than internet rabbit holes of “dark intellectuals.”
 We might as well become China.
 CNN suggested people to now use the term “racialist,” or “ethno-nationalist,” to call someone racist without using the term.
 I never use the term “racialist” as a tactic to call someone racist.
 This makes no sense.
 I simply use the term as it was first understood to define a race science ideology.
 Ethno-nationalists call themselves “ethno-nationalists.”
 Many people like Julius Evola, and still today, hold the belief that Blacks are inherently low IQ, or just low in general.
 It informs some Americans view on policy and how we should govern — this is how those trying to revive “real Conservatism” think.
 Many known minds of history considered great thinkers adopted such views as a fact, that the dark-skinned (of all peoples and tribes) were not fully-human.
 It doesn’t get better when we cross over into colorism.
 These outdated and false beliefs carry over into these “great thinkers” spiritual notions.
 The sacred fire they will say, e.g., exists supposedly in all of matter, except (suspiciously except!) in this and those people — for African peoples, Jews, etc. And it’s nonsense, and merely mixes that period’s ‘race science’ with ancient philosophy where it was not there originally.
-Unfortunately, it is something unavoidable you come upon, no matter the individual in history.
+Unfortunately, it is something unavoidable.
 Yes, it can be very disappointing, but I don’t cry about it, and I think it is weak to resort to such an old tactic.